ArvinZhuang/arvinzhuang.github.io/_publications/2024-arxiv-PromptReps.md

-similar or higher retrieval effectiveness than state-of-the-art LLM embedding methods that are trained with large amounts of unsupervised data, especially when using a larger LLM.1
+similar or higher retrieval effectiveness than state-of-the-art LLM embedding methods that are trained with large amounts of unsupervised data, especially when using a larger LLM.

 [Download paper here](https://arxiv.org/pdf/2404.18424)